ayo-codes/intro-to-apis-course/course-notes.md

 ### Video 2 - Defining Interface

+###MyNotes
+Interface allows you to control the way it works without knowing how it works.
+They all define ways for use to communicate with different levels of an application

 #### 📚 - Learn more

 ##### Media Player APIs

-Don't worry about understanding it, just appreciate their complexity
+Don't worry about understanding it, just appreciate their complexity.

 * [Android MediaPlayer API documentation](https://developer.android.com/reference/android/media/MediaPlayer). (
 * [iOS Media Player API documentation](https://developer.android.com/reference/android/media/MediaPlayer)
 * [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API)

 ### Video 3 - Defining API

+###MyNotes
+APIs define how they expect to be used and also what you should expect.Programming languages have APIs.
+All browsers have to adhere to web APIs.
+Frameworks use APIs.
+APIs I have used : Browsers , youtube , etc

 #### 📚 - Learn more